PurvisLabTeam/singlecell_spca/README.md

 - Run [method_comparisons.ipynb](./method_comparisions.ipynb) to compare performance of SPCA, PCA, and PHATE.

 All figures are saved as pdfs in the [figures](./figures/) folder.
 To save and view figures interactively, follow the following steps:
-- Add the pickle package:
+- Import the pickle package:
 ```
 import pickle
 ```